mtlynch/mtlynch.io/content/retrospectives/2023/03/index.md

 They said we couldn't enter our suite for a few days until the fire department signed off on it, as the building no longer had sprinklers.
 On Monday, I called the landlord, and he said we could resume our normal use of the office.

-I thought that was the end of it, but a few days later, a member of the fulfillment team asked me if we were moving offices.
+I thought that was the end of it, but a few days later, a member of the fulfillment team asked me if we were moving.
 "No... why?"
 I asked.
 "Oh, the handyman said in passing that we might have to move."

 Uh oh.